 Before you can make a call with your new phone, your device needs to be activated with the phone company.
-That process of setting up active service is known as provisioning.
+That process of setting up active service is known as phone provisioning.

 Provisioning might not be a huge deal if you're setting up a single line.
 However, things get complicated fast when you start getting into setting up a phone system for an entire organization.